Exploring Indian Dance For Actors

 Anindita Anu Nanda is an exponent of Odissi and intensively trained under the lineage of the legendary Guru Kelucharan Mohapatra, in India.
 She has a Masters in Indian Classical Dance and Vocal Music and is the recipient of several titles in India like NrityaShree, Nritya Siromani, high honors for dancers in India.
 For over 15 years she has been working to promote the dance through concerts, workshops, and lecture-demonstrations.

-A much sought-after touring artist, Anindita is regularly presented by Embassies, Museums, Universities, Libraries, Schools and Cultural Institutions across the United States, Europe, and India.
-She is the founder and director of SoorTaal, which was created for the promotion and preservation of Odissi.
+A much sought-after touring artist, Anindita is regularly presented by embassies, museums, universities, libraries, schools and cultural institutions across the United States, Europe, and India.
+She is the founder and director of SoorTaal, an organization that was created for the promotion and preservation of Odissi.

-Anindita is also on the board of the World Heritage Cultural Center and continues to contribute through her work in preserving and promoting World cultures.
+Anindita is also on the board of the World Heritage Cultural Center (WHCC) and continues to contribute through her work in preserving and promoting world cultures.
 She continues her work in establishing Odissi in the US and abroad.
-This is her third time coming back to teach and perform.